MSU-Libraries/sandhill/instance/metadata_configs/README.md

 ### Match Conditions

-`match_conditions` will determinte the route for the path.
+`match_conditions` will determine the route for the path.
 A route must match all the conditions in the config file.
 If not, an error page with a "501 Not Implemented" error is returned to the user.